matthew-brett/msc_imaging/assessment_b_2018_faq.md

 /home/data/FBI/assessment/ds107/lateral_otc_cube.nii`.
 You will see that the mask has the same information as the template image above.
 It is in template space.
 That makes sense, because the paper defines the mask coordinates in template space.
-That is the only reasonable thing to do, because we want to the mask to apply to all the subjects, and this will only make sense when we have transformed the subject data to the same position, shape and size \- the position, shape and size of the template.
+Using template space is the only reasonable thing to do, because we want the mask to apply to all the subjects, and this will only make sense when we have transformed the subject data to the same position, shape and size \- the position, shape and size of the template.

 Now consider what should happen if we try to use the mask in an `fslstats` command on a native space image.
 After a little reflection, we try it, and find: